 In 2018, Kirsta began work on The Public, a new 15,000 square foot food incubator and hub in the cities core in the historical Central McDougall Neighborhood.
 She currently volunteers with the Edmonton Food Council, is the Vice-Chair for the North Edge Business Association Board, sits on the End Poverty Edmonton Round Tables Steering committee, and is a member of NAIT’s Center for Innovation Food Consortium.

-Michelle Nievadomy: Founder of Iskwew Health and Wellness Centre
+MICHELLE NIEVIADOMY: Founder of Iskew Health and Wellness Centre

 Michelle Nieviadomy is nehiyaw iskwew- a Cree woman.